raidycv/rx-toolhead-/README.md

 [Support the project and get access to all design files on my Patreon](https://www.patreon.com/c/RayLenses)

- If you’re chasing top-tier print quality without breaking the bank, this DIY A1-style is a game-changer.
-It’s not just a copy — it’s modular, efficient, and full of smart upgrades that rival even the original.
+ If you’re chasing top-tier print quality without breaking the bank, this DIY A1-style and H2D is a game-changer.
+It’s modular, efficient, and full of smart upgrades that rival even the original.

 ✅ Why Build One?
    •    Incredible print quality — Fully compatible with Bambu slicer profiles